 Before rejoining Ericsson, he has held several other leading roles including Head of Sustainability at Sony Ericsson launching the Green Heart brand for mobile phones and accessories.

-Leading Access Partnership’s UK and Europe practice, Nina Beebe currently leads a team of public policy experts focused on tech client engagement with European political institutions and policymakers across the region.
-Earlier in her time at the company, Nina directed advocacy and market access campaigns globally, with a focus on emerging markets.
+Nina Beebe lead Access Partnership’s UK and Europe practice, a team of public policy experts focused on tech client engagement with European political institutions and policymakers across the region.
+Earlier in her time at the company, Ms Beebe directed advocacy and market access campaigns globally, with a focus on emerging markets.
 She has also represented clients at multilateral UN bodies including the International Telecommunication Union and at regional meetings in the Americas, Europe, and Asia.
 Her clients have included global network operators and integrators, service providers, online platforms, manufacturers and governments.